 My client called inquiring about the notice she received indicating her LIHEAP case was closed and she would not receive assistance, the reason given was “supplier cannot identify”.
 What does this mean?

 It means the utility vendor verified that her account is not active and she will have to apply during open enrollment.
-The LIHEAP preauthorization must be issued to an active account.
+The preauthorization must be issued to an active account.
 The household will need to apply and provide updated account information during open enrollment.

 Programs

-What are the LIHEAP program components?
+What are the Energy Assistance program components?

 The Energy Crisis Assistance Program (ECAP) provides assistance for households with a verifiable energy crisis including the loss of heating or cooling.
 Open enrollment for the program usually begins each year in mid-March.
-Energy crisis assistance for households with a life-threatening medical situation is accepted year round.
+Energy crisis assistance for households with a life-threatening medical situation is accepted year-round.

 The non-emergency summer cooling program provides assistance with a one-time payment per fiscal year to the energy company providing the main source of cooling for the household.
 Open enrollment usually begins each year in June.